Global learning opportunities

 Center for Transnational Legal Studies

-Melbourne Law School is the only Australian law school associated with the Center for Transnational Legal Studies (CTLS).
+Melbourne Law School is associated with the Center for Transnational Legal Studies (CTLS).
 Taught by faculty from a consortium of the world's leading law schools, CTLS gives students from 20 schools the chance to come together to study transnational and international legal issues.

 -